johngarcia144/group-1-repo/README.md

 <br>
 * <a href="#test">Test Instructions</a>
 <br>
-* <a href="#q">Questions</a>
+* <a href="#q">Questions</a><br><br>

 <h3 id= "install" > Installation</h3>
 <br>
-you will need to install express-handlebars, express, passport bcryptjs, express-session, passport-local, sequelize, and  mysql2
+The following dependencies should be installed: <br>* express-handlebars <br>* express<br>* passport bcryptjs<br>* express-session<br>* passport-local<br>* sequelize<br>* mysql2<br><br>

 <h3 id = "use"> Usage Information</h3>
 <br>
 *Guidelines for use:*
 <br>
-ask one of the delelopers to use, if granted permission use how you wish
+Permission for use must be received by one of the developers.
+Once permission is granted, use how you wish!
 <br>
 *Guidelines for Contribution:*
 <br>
-Ask one of the developers how you can contribute. afterwards contribute in that way
+Contact the developers with ideas how you can contribute or improve the application.
+If your ideas are approved, implement them in your manner of choosing.

-<h3 id="test"> Test Instructions</h3>
+<h3 id="test"> Test Instructions</h3><br>
-run npm install on all the dependencies from ther make sure any and all additions work
+To test the application, run npm install on all dependencies.
+Then, run node server.js and view in local server.

 <h2 id = "q"> Questions</h2>

-If you have Questions you can check out:
+If you have questions or wish to contact the developers, you can check out:
 <br>
 <a href="https://www.github.com/wuzzlefump">https://www.github.com/wuzzlefump</a><br>
 <a href="https://www.github.com/johngarcia144">https://www.github.com/johngarcia144</a><br>